-- A. The contractor shall not create a public nuisance including but not limited to encroachment on adjacent lands, flooding of adjacent lands, excessive noise or dust. - B. Sound levels must meet Manatee County Ordinance #87-34, (which amends Ordinance 81-3, The Manatee County Noise Control Ordinance).
+- A. The Contractor shall not create a public nuisance including but not limited to encroachment on adjacent lands, unsafe conditions, unclean or unkempt conditions at the work site or, excessive noise or dust. - B. Sound levels must meet Manatee County Ordinance #87-34, (which amends Ordinance 81-3, The Manatee County Noise Control Ordinance).
 Sound levels in excess of such ordinance are sufficient cause to have the Work halted until equipment can be quieted to these levels.
 Work stoppage by the Engineer or County for excessive noise shall not relieve the Contractor of the other portions of this specification including, but not limited to completing the Work as required by time limitations in project permits, contract time and contract price. - C. No extra charge may be made for time lost due to Work stoppage resulting from the creation of a public nuisance.